Early Years Parenting Pointers

 Self-Worth of Children

-Routines are very important for children.
-Having a routine brings comfort and consistency to a child’s life.
-Young children gain an understanding of everyday events and procedures and learn what is expected of them as routines make their environment more predictable.
-Some examples of daily routines for children are: click here
+Routines are very important to bring comfort and consistency to a child’s life.
+Young children gain an understanding of everyday events and procedures and learn what is expected of them when their environment is more predictable.
+Click here to learn more.

 Parent and Children's Needs

-The 6 areas of human needs can easily be remembered if you think of the acronym “SPICES” – this stands for Social, Physical, Intellectual, Creative, Emotional and Spiritual.
-Adults and children actually all have the same core 6 areas of human needs, but we are different in how much we value certain needs and of course in the unique ways we meet our needs.
+The six areas of human needs can easily be remembered if you think of the acronym “SPICES” – this stands for Social, Physical, Intellectual, Creative, Emotional and Spiritual.
+Adults and children have the same six core areas of human needs, but we differ in how much we value certain needs and in the unique ways we meet our needs.
 For example, some people may have a high social need and want to see friends all the time, while others may have a lower social need and only see their friends occasionally, or have a smaller circle of friends.
-Continue reading
+Continue reading.